 1. Decide who’s in charge of ordering

-How much or little control do you want when it comes to ordering and organizing business lunch catering?
+How much or little control do you want when it comes to ordering and organizing office lunch catering?
 If you’re swamped and want to pass the reigns, be sure to partner with a corporate catering company like Foodee that has customizable and flexible meal plans.

 For example, we can order everything for you based on your meal requirements, budget and preference, you can do all of the ordering yourself, or you can choose the team ordering option.
 That means that your business lunch catering attendees select a meal for themselves based on some options you (or we) provide.